-Dr. Shark’s career has spanned over 28 years as a highly recognized leader in both the nonprofit management and technology fields, with an emphasis on technology applications for business and government.
+Dr. Shark’s career has spanned over 30 years as a highly recognized leader in both the nonprofit management and technology fields, with an emphasis on technology applications for business and government.
 He is an associate professor of practice at Rutgers University where he teaches a masters level course on technology and public administration, and also serves as the Director for The Center for Technology Leadership.

 He is the recipient of the prestigious 2012 National Technology Champion Award from the National Association of State Chief Information Officers.
 The award is in recognition for his outstanding contributions promoting government performance excellence through sound information technology solutions, policies and practice.

 He is the author of 7 Trends That Will Transform Local Government Through Technology and is co-author of the book Web 2.0 Civic Media in Action (2011), and an author and Executive Editor of the book CIO Leadership for Public Safety Communications - Emerging Trends and Practices (2012); CIO Leadership for State Governments: Emerging Trends and Practices (Spring 2011).
 Dr. Shark also was Executive Editor of the book CIO Leadership for Cities and Counties: Emerging Trends and Practices (2009) as well as Beyond e-Government: Measuring Performance (2010) and Beyond e-Government & e-Democracy: A Global Perspective published in 2007.